These NBA Teams Blew It at the Trade Deadline

 Utah Jazz

 Since the last time they were under .500, the Utah Jazz are 11-3 with the league's second-best defense and top-five point differential per 100 possessions.
-Donovan Mitchell has largely left his sophomore slump in the rearview, Rudy Gobert has the value of a top-15 player, and they have certain lineups that kill.
+Donovan Mitchell has largely left his sophomore slump in the rear view, Rudy Gobert has the value of a top-15 player, and they have certain lineups that kill.

 Left alone, Utah might be due for one of its trademark surges after the All-Star break.
 Maybe Ricky Rubio starts splashing in jumpers again.
 Maybe the Gobert-Derrick Favors frontcourt finds a gear beyond good-not-great.
 Joe Ingles will definitely work himself out of his coldish streak.
-Perhaps Jae Crowder will do the same while Dante Exum transitions from his gradual come-up into a faster and more consistent developmental arc.
+Perhaps Jae Crowder will do the same, while Dante Exum transitions from his gradual come-up into a faster and more consistent developmental arc.

 All that could happen, and it won't matter.
 This is a deadline the Jazz shouldn't have let go by without doing anything.
 Swinging a midseason trade for Kyle Korver is not enough.
 They needed—and still need—a shot-creating safety valve and additional combo forward who allows them to mirror Crowder-at-the-4 lineups for a full 48 minutes.